SpiralOutDotEu/sui-raffler/README.md

 - The organizer's share can be claimed at the same time as of winners
 - The contract can be paused globally or per raffle by admin/controller
 - Permissionless mode can be toggled by admin to control who can create raffles
-- Only admin or controller can release raffles and select winners
+- Only admin or controller can trigger the raffle release (winners are selected by on-chain randomness)

 ## Contributing